“A spitball of energy and sass, Jill inspires with her business experience and know-how.”

 A graduate of Brown University and law school after that, she started Paperwork Media LLC, a music management firm and her first entrepreneurial venture.
 (Her parents still wonder why she opted for the music business over the seductive and alluring career of a bankruptcy attorney.)
 She went on to create The Bumble Brand, LLC, to sell Bumble Bells, audible anklewear for the newest of human beings (she sold it in 2011.)
 Having built two successful companies, she launched The Founding Moms to connect mom entrepreneurs around the globe with one another.

 In December of 2012, Jill launched The Founding Kit to help entrepreneurs launch their businesses using affordable, spectacular services.
+In 2013, Forbes named The Founding Moms one of the Top 10 Websites for Women Entrepreneurs.
+In 2014, CNNMoney called Jill a “Mommy Mogul.”

 In her spare time, Jill enjoys kloofing, traveling to small towns, and erasing her daughters’ crayon artwork from the kitchen walls.